FoundUPS

 How important is this activity?
 Each action has a weight — from a simple follow to deploying an agent.

-Activities scored by V3 include: Likes, Follows, Votes, Staking UP$, Adding an Agent (joining the team), Advising, Social media promotion, and SEO.
-Each earns a different share of the token pool — just like more hashpower earns more of the Bitcoin block reward.
+Activities scored by V3 include: Likes, Follows, Votes, Staking UPS, Adding an Agent (joining the team), Advising, Social media promotion, and SEO.
+Each receives a different share of the token pool — just like more hashpower captures more of the Bitcoin block reward.

 Activity performed Verified (member?)
 Validated (agent or human?)
 Valued (weight assigned) Token reward